Approach Social Work is a national graduate training programme. You will need to have a degree and want to become a child and family social worker.

 Frontline deliver the Approach Social Work programme in-house and it is accredited by Lancaster University.
 This programme will give you the training to:

-• qualify with a Postgraduate Diploma (PGDip) in 14 months (year 1)
+- qualify with a Postgraduate Diploma (PGDip) in 14 months (year 1)

-• apply to register as a social worker with Social Work England
+- register with Social Work England

-• choose to study for an optional master’s degree within 3 years
+- choose to study for an optional master’s degree within 3 years

 As part of Approach Social Work you will get a placement in one of Frontline’s partner local authorities across England.